More than 9 suitors court London Metal Exchange

 "April at the earliest would be the time that we would take something to shareholders.
 If we decide there is anything to take to them."

-The LME, the world's biggest market for industrial metals, said on Friday it was considering a sale after receiving "several expressions of interest.
+The LME, the world's biggest market for industrial metals, said on Friday it was considering a sale after receiving "several expressions of interest."
+[ID:nL5E7KN3QF]

-Metal industry sources have said the bid could be worth a potential 1 billion pounds, a figure that Abbott said did not come from the exchange.
+Metal industry sources have said the bid could be worth a potential 1 billion pounds ($1.57 billion), a figure that Abbott said did not come from the exchange.
 They also said an approach in 2008 had valued the exchange at 800 million pounds.

 "Utter, total fabrication, I don't know where that came from, it never happened," Abbott said.